-In NYC during the 20s and 30s illustration art was an important adjunct to advertising.
-Some great artists benefited from this, men like Leyendecker, Flagg, Rockwell, Gibson and Howard Christy.
-Oy!
-I can’t think of any similar women artists.
+In NYC during the ’20s and ’30s illustration art was an important part of advertising.
+Some great artists benefited from this, men like Leyendecker, Flagg, Rockwell, Gibson and Howard Christy and women like Rose O’Neill and Jessie Willcox Smith.

 The nature of their illustration art was its impermanence—in the public eye today, gone tomorrow.